-At that moment you feel tears coming out because you already have at least 3 “URGE” emails and you wish your team would feel sorry for you and understand everything the pressure you have on you, but you know?
+At that moment you feel tears coming to your eyes because you already have at least 3 “URGE” emails and you wish your team would feel sorry for you and understand all the pressure you have on you, but do you know?
 The reality is that today there is no.

-And the thing is, you would like to say yes to everything that the client asks for because you have to keep him happy, and when your team tells you that the requirement is not going to be met when you ask for it, you hit your stride and feel that everyone turns their back on you, that they don't put themselves in your shoes, that you are the victim and you start to think, what are you going to say to the client?
+And the thing is, you would like to say yes to everything the client asks for because you have to keep them happy, and when your team tells you that the requirement is not going to be met when you ask for it, you get overwhelmed and feel that everyone turns their back on you, that they don't put themselves in your shoes, that you are the victim and you start to think, what are you going to say to the client?
 How are you going to say no?
 How do you say no to a client?

 Calm down.
 Take a deep breath and keep reading.

 Sometimes, when clients ask for urgent things, they do not have in mind what they need or why it is not possible to have them ahead of time, which is why it is important to tell them.
-Imagine that you have a restaurant and a customer urgently requests a dish that is not on the menu.
-The customer wants a dish in 10 minutes and is even willing to accept it in 15, but you know that it takes your team to prepare that dish. dish for about 3 hours, definitely if you give him a pseudo dish in 10 or 15 minutes he won't even like it and it may even be raw, missing ingredients and making him sick.
+Imagine that you have a restaurant and a customer asks you for a dish that is not on the menu urgently, the customer wants a dish in 10 minutes and is even willing to accept it in 15, but you know that it takes your team to prepare that dish about 3 hours, definitely if you give him a pseudo dish in 10 or 15 minutes it will not even be to his liking and it may even be raw, missing ingredients and making him sick.

-When you have to weigh the well-being of your team and your client against a requirement that clearly can wait another day, or even needs to wait longer To come out with the quality you should, you will not mind losing this battle, because then you will no longer be against anyone, but you will be part of the true team that you lead and your commitment to the client will go beyond just following their orders.< /span>
+When you have to weigh the well-being of your team and your client against a requirement that clearly can wait another day, or that even needs to wait longer to come out with the quality it should, you will not mind losing this battle, because then you will no longer be against anyone, but you will be part of the true team that you lead and your commitment to the client will go beyond just following their orders.

-In due time, if you are able to explain to your client the importance of doing the work with the time it deserves, I am sure that they will understand and will thank you and your team for doing things as they should.< /p>
+In due time, if you are able to explain to your client the importance of doing the work in the time it deserves, I am sure they will understand and thank you and your team for doing things the right way.

 Battle No. 2: It was perfect!
 Now let's change everything!
 (Once a client)